Chaitalykundu/Web-Development/03-JavaScript/Questions.md

 1. Why do we use comments
 2. Which is the symbol of Single-line Comments
 3. Which is the symbol of Multi-line Comments

 &nbsp;

+&nbsp;

+## JS vs Java

+1. How is JavaScript different from Java?

+- What are the different JavaScript engines?

+&nbsp;